- The most common signs of separation anxiety are destruction in the home, excessive vocalization, and inappropriate elimination.

 Dr. Dodman also recommends “tons of exercise,” which generates serotonin, which has a mood-stabilizing, calming effect.

 Ultimately, dogs are a lot like humans in that they are complicated and uniquely individual—so there really is no one-size-fits-all approach to separation anxiety.
 Treating separation anxiety also depends on the severity of the problem.
 Many experts admit that dealing with extreme separation anxiety can be challenging.
-“Real separation anxiety is a severe case behavior, and it’s a long-term process,” says Hodges, who, along with Dr. Dodman, and many other experts, notes that, in some severe cases, veterinary drugs can be necessary.
+“Real separation anxiety is a severe case behavior, and it’s a long-term process,” says Hodges, who, along with Dr. Dodman, and many other experts, recommends that for very severe cases, you consult your veterinarian for options.

 Can Separation Anxiety Be Prevented?